-Click Run query to see the results.
-Select the expand icon at the top right of the query editor to focus on your hunting query and the results.
+Select Run query to see the results.
+Use the expand icon at the top right of the query editor to focus on your hunting query and the results.

 You can view query results as charts and quickly adjust filters.
 For guidance, read about working with query results

-Now that you've run your first query and have a general idea of its components, it's time to backtrack a little bit and learn some basics.
+You've just run your first query and have a general idea of its components.
+It's time to backtrack slightly and learn some basics.
 The Kusto query language used by advanced hunting supports a range of operators, including the following common ones.